cajohare/DarkShards/README.md

 [//]: [![arXiv](https://img.shields.io/badge/arXiv-19??.????-.svg)](https://arxiv.org/abs/????.????)
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

-This repository contains the code, data and notebooks for (one hopes) reproducing the entirety of our recent paper "*Impact of the ex-situ halo on searches for dark matter*".
-There are also many results which did not make it in to final version but I've left in for potential future interest.
+This repository contains the code, data and notebooks for (one hopes) reproducing the entirety of our recent paper "*Dark Shards*".
+There are also a few results and bits and pieces which did not make it in to final version but I've left in for potential future interest.
 In case you're interested in a particular plot see below for a list of various plots and the links to the specific notebook that makes it.

 Please contact me at ciaran.aj.ohare@gmail.com if you want to winge about why something doesn't work.